MP-PROJECT-RAWAN-ALMUTAIRI/Client/README.md

 ### User Stories

-* As a user I want to be able to Register/login OR Login with GitHub.
+* As a user I want to be able to Register/login.

 * As a user I want to be able to have a Profile page that has an image, user name, and email and be able to update my information also have my own project.

 * As a user I want to be able to Reset Passwords.

-* As a user I want to be able to share my Project demo that my be Video, image, pdf, and share it on social media.
+* As a user I want to be able to share my Project demo that my be image.

-* As a user I want to be able to write comments, add like ratings in another project.
+* As a user I want to be able to write comments, add like in another project.

-* As a user, I want to be able to follow other members to see their profiles.
+* As a user, I want to be able to see other members' profiles.

 * As a user, I want to be able to have discussions with other members.